simonbs/BSKeyboardControls/README.md

 Installation
 ====================

-The easiest way to use BSKeyboardControls is to copy the files in `BSKeyboardControls/` into your Xcode projekt.
+The easiest way to use BSKeyboardControls is to copy the files in `BSKeyboardControls/` into your Xcode project.

 1. In Finder, navigate to your `BSKeyboardControls` directory
 2. Drag the complete directory into Xcode